cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("tsintermittent")` implements various models for analysing and forecasting intermittent demand time series.
   `r pkg("ZIM")` provides for Zero-Inflated models for count time series.
   Zero-inflated INAR models can be handled with the `r pkg("ZINARp")` package.
+  Semiparametric estimation and bootstrapping of INAR models is provided by the `r pkg("spINAR")` package.
 - *GARCH models* : `garch()` from `r pkg("tseries")` fits
   basic GARCH models.
 Many variations on GARCH models are provided by `r pkg("rugarch")`.
 Other univariate GARCH packages